WastefulNick/npst-2020/README.md

 ```
 The first 3 lines of the file.

 Performing binary -> ASCII on gen0 reveals `PST{`, however all the other lines seem to contain garbage data.
 Since all but the first line are the same length, I assumed that they all held the same data, however encoded in a weird way.
 My first guess was that I needed to find what differed from line to line, find the encryption method, and then use it backwards to finish gen0 and get the flag.
-This howver proved a lot more difficult than expected.
+This however proved a lot more difficult than expected.
 Rather early on I also discovered what seemed like upside down triangles in the text file, which proved that there was some sort of pattern going on, but I couldn't make anything out of it.
 ![Cones in generations.txt](media/generations.png)

 After this I however got totally stuck, and no matter how many hours I put into it, I couldn't solve it.
-After a lot of rabbit-hole digging, someone told me I should read a writeup from last year.
-I proceeded to do so, and in one of the challenges I didn't solve last year I recognized something.
+After a lot of rabbit-hole digging, someone told me I should read a writeup from last year's NPST CTF.
+I proceeded to do so, and in one of the challenges that I didn't solve last year, I recognized something.
 In [last year's task](https://github.com/myrdyr/ctf-writeups/tree/master/npst#mystisk-julekort) there was an image of a snail which had a similar triangle pattern on it as the one I saw in the text file.
 The snail was connected to [Rule 30](https://en.wikipedia.org/wiki/Rule_30), a rule for [Elementary Cellular Automation](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html).
 I would highly recommend reading the (short) info in the previous link for a better understanding.
 Now I finally knew what to do, I had to find out which rules the text file followed, and then apply them to finish gen0.
 The text file did however not follow any of the standard or well known rules, but by writing down the rules of the file, we could find out it was rule 86 (01010110 in binary) according to Wolfram's classification scheme.

 ![Rule 86](media/rule86.jpg)